M-J-Robbins/good-email-code/email-accessibility/aria-landmarks-in-html-email.md

 As it’s likely a webmail page may already have a banner landmark, it’s advised to not include a second one in the email.

 Theoretically it is possible to include a `<header>` as long as it's inside another landmark as this should remove the role of `banner`.
-But seeing as support for `<header>` isn't great in email and the semantic meaning is removed when using it like this there no benefit to using it here.
+But seeing as support for `<header>` isn't great in email and the semantic meaning is removed when using it like this, I don't currently see any benefit to using it here.

 ### ✖ Contentinfo `<footer>`
 [W3C Recommendation for contentinfo](https://www.w3.org/TR/wai-aria-1.1/#contentinfo)